aeon-lab/Realtime-LSL-Dashboard/README.md

 - **Error handling:** Detects missing or frozen streams and notifies the user.
 - **Branding support:** Includes placeholders for lab and university logos.

+## How to Run

+Download the .py file and run in your preferred python IDE.
+Pip install dependencies if needed.

+## Citation

+If you use this code for academic work, please cite our repository.